EEC181-Senior-Design-2016/Lab4/README.md

     - in Verilog, read original image in SDRAM, do the algorithm with accelated methods (quick multiplication and at most 1 time DMA for each pixel), write result to SDRAM

+- the files holding the latest code for each part are:
+    - lab4 p1 linux (PART 1)
+    - lab4 hps latest (PART 2)